guipsamora/pandas_exercises/README.md

 As a community project, we're seeking help to converting this repo into a complete repository for mastering Pyspark.

 We need assistance with the following:
-* Convert existing `.ipynb` files with Pandas solutions to Pyspark solutions.
+## Convert existing `.ipynb` files with Pandas solutions to Pyspark solutions.
+Select an issue in the Issues tab corresponding to one of the tutorial directories.
+In your pull request, re-write the directory using Pyspark instead of pandas.
+So far, we've listed issues for every exercise in the repo.
-* Create new issues
+## Create new issues
-* List ways to run Pyspark on local machines (Windows, MacOS, Linux).
+We have a lot of refactoring to do outside of the lessons.
+If you see something that needs to be changed, please raise an issue.
 To contribute, please either raise an issue in the `Issues` tab, or raise a pull request for an existing issue.

-So far, we've listed issues for every exercise in the repo.
+## Readme's
+Our readme section could use some work.
+For instance, we should list ways to run Pyspark on local machines (Windows, MacOS, Linux).

 # Lessons